JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 For example, a collection of `Real`-valued inputs, which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.

-Below we discuss a couple of things that are often done that partly resolve these shortcomings.
+There are two commonly used ways to partly resolve these shortcomings:

 #### Resolution 1: Specify a convention